oliveirabalsa/recipe-much/README.md

  ```

  OBS: The API has cache control, from the second request you will notice that the response will be faster.
-  Validations were also added if the user sends points, semicolons and improper spaces
+  Validations were also added if the user sends dots, semicolons and improper spaces

 ## :memo: License